Section: Information Technology

 Policy Number: 920Responsible Office: Information Technology

-Adherence to this policy ensures that all known systems, software, hardware, and information assets are protected according to their value and sensitivity to the University.
+Adherence to this policy ensures that all known systems, software, hardware, and information assets are protected according to their value and sensitivity to St. John’s University (St. John’s).

-University computing resources are formally acknowledged, and ownership is assigned to maintain accountability to ensure a formal accounting of all known systems, software, hardware, and information assets and facilitate the protection of these assets according to their value and sensitivity to the University.
-The confidentiality, integrity and availability of the University’s physical and electronic information assets are safeguarded according to defined classifications.
+St. John’s computing resources are formally acknowledged, and ownership is assigned to maintain accountability to ensure a formal accounting of all known systems, software, hardware, and information assets and facilitate the protection of these assets according to their value and sensitivity to St. John’s.
+The confidentiality, integrity and availability of St. John’s physical and electronic information assets are safeguarded according to defined classifications.

 St. John’s has an inventory of and manages all hardware and software systems: